MolSnoo/Alter-Ego/Docs/developer_reference/commands/moderator_commands.md

 Triggers the specified event.
 The event must not already be ongoing.
 If the event has any triggered commands, they will be run.

+## uncraft
+Separates an item in a player's inventory into its component parts.

+#### Aliases

+`.uncraft` `.dismantle` `.disassemble`

+#### Examples

+    .uncraft olavi shovel
+    .dismantle avani crossbow
+    .disassemble juno pistol

+#### Description

+Separates an item in one of the given player's hands into its component parts, assuming they can be separated.
+This reverses the process of a crafting recipe, using the product of the recipe as an ingredient, and creating its ingredients as products.
+This will produce two items, so they will need a free hand in order for this command to be usable.
+If there is no crafting recipe that produces the supplied item which allows it to be uncrafted again, this command cannot be used.

 ## undress